 In conclusion

-Most babies will NOT develop a group B strep infection.
+Most babies will NOT develop a group B Strep infection.
 However, being aware of the symptoms is crucial for all new parents, as early treatment is essential to a successful outcome.
 Make sure your family and anyone looking after your baby in those early days are aware of the symptoms – as we always say at Mini First Aid, forewarned is forearmed.

 All the best, Mini First Aid x